 So, as long as you're prepared to take on anything and roll your sleeves up and get stuck in, it's still a pretty easy country in which to get work.

 I started looking for work, but wasn't really trying that hard.
 I handed my CV to a bunch of cafes and places, but most of them weren't even hiring, they just said they would keep it on file.
 Then I signed up for my RSA class and handed my CV to a few places on the walk home.
 I got a job that day.
 It's all about knowing where to look.
-Also know that many bars only want to hire females since most of the customers are male. about 8 years ago
+Also know that many bars only want to hire females since most of the customers are male. over 8 years ago